Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

 ## Opening the black box
 Classification results are one thing, but _how_ did our models classify civil war events?

-For that, we analyzed feature importance via **permutation importance**, which denotes the mean decrease in a given metric (here, PR-AUC) when randomly permuting the feature values.
-Contrary to the **mean decrease in Gini score**, this method is robust to feature cardinality.
+To answer that, we analyzed feature importance via **permutation importance**, which denotes the mean decrease in a given metric (here, PR-AUC) when randomly permuting the feature values.
+Contrary to the **mean decrease in Gini score**, this method is generally robust to feature cardinality.

-Here, we can see that the tree-based decision methods (Random Forests and XGBoost) had similar feature importances.
-In particular, primary commodity export features, exports of goods and services, fuel exports, trade-to-GDP ratio and the relative amount of military manpower are the top-6 features in both models.
+Here, we can see that tree-based decision methods (Random Forests and XGBoost) had similar feature importances.
+For both models, primary commodity export features, exports of goods and services, fuel exports, trade-to-GDP ratio and the relative amount of military manpower were the top-6 features.

-On the other hand, the MLP captured a lot more political indicators in its most important features, as the top-3 deals with political structure (1.
+On the other hand, the MLP captured a lot more political indices in its most important features, as the top-3 deals with political structure (1.
 Whether it is a new state or not, 2. whether it is a federal state or not, 3.
 Polity annual change).
 Importantly, the trade-related features that were critical in the tree-based models are also present in top 10-20 features of the MLP.

   ![](images/compare.png)
   <p align="center">